Rogers Stadium: History

 On June 26, 2025, Mayor Olivia Chow announced that Toronto Transit Commission (TTC) subway service from the stadium would be free after all shows, due to anticipated congestion issues and a lack of parking space at the venue.
 The first concert that Rogers Stadium hosted was Stray Kids on their Dominate World Tour on June 29, 2025.

 In July 2025, during the Music of the Spheres World Tour by British rock band Coldplay, head vocalist Chris Martin referred to the venue as a "weird stadium in the middle of nowhere."
 Area residents complained about traffic and noise caused by the venue, with concertgoers also complaining about poor crowd control and a lack of safety.

 In August 2025, Oasis performed at the Rogers Stadium during their reunion tour.
 It was the first time the band had performed in North America since 2008.

+On September 2, 2026, the stadium was seriously damaged by a severe thunderstorm.
+There were no injuries reported.
+An AC/DC concert scheduled for September 16, 2026 was cancelled because of the damage.

+Site and design

+Rogers Stadium was built on the former Downsview Airport lands (YZD), on a site described at announcement as approximately 44 acres at the north end of the former runway.
+It was designed as a seasonal, open-air concert stadium with a stated capacity of 50,000 and was constructed as a temporary facility intended to operate for roughly five years.

+Public transit and access

+The venue’s pedestrian entrance is at 105 Carl Hall Road.
+It has Toronto Transit Commission subway access at and stations, with the former being the closest, and the latter also being a GO Transit station on the Barrie Line.

+For the 2025 season, The TTC and GO Transit offered free post-event trips home for passengers with valid concert tickets.